 My work is centered in Southern Africa where I have conducted research since 1999 and lived in the region for more than two years.
 Over the past decade, I have been involved in two separate projects examining how environmental variability shapes demographic patterns in the Okavango Delta of Botswana, and how social and ecological systems in South Africa are being transformed by HIV/AIDS.
 These research projects are externally funded, including support from the National Science Foundation (NSF) Geography and Spatial Sciences (GSS) Program and a NSF CAREER award.

-This research was reported in October 2017 on The Academic Minute "How does food scarcity affect the treatment of HIV?" and in my book States of Disease: Political Environments and Human Health
+This research was reported in October 2017 on The Academic Minute "How does food scarcity affect the treatment of HIV?" and in my book States of Disease: Political Environments and Human Health, which was reviewed in April 2019 in The AAG Review of Books.

 Recent articles covering this research include: